 Step 1: Capture

-The AI agent monitors every interaction across social and web listening channels.
-It does not just look for tags - it looks for intent and semantic matches to your brand.
+The AI agent continuously monitors every interaction across social channels and listening systems.
+Instead of relying solely on tags or mentions, the system analyzes intent and semantic signals related to your brand or product.

 Step 2: Categorize